waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Tool & Agent Development Ideas
 - `npc_pathing_assistant`: An agent or tool to handle navigation around moving NPCs.
 It could take start/end coordinates and a blocking sprite ID.
 If the path is blocked by that NPC, it could suggest using `stun_npc` at a strategic location or calculate a path that waits for the NPC to move out of the way.
+- Type Immunity: Ground-type moves (EARTHQUAKE) do not affect GASTLY (Ghost/Poison).
+This implies a Levitate-like ability or a major type chart change.